AWS Service Catalog connector

 AWS specific parameters

-An imported questionnaire can include AWS specific parameters.
-For details about these parameters, see .
+Imported questionnaire can include AWS specific parameters.
+For details about this parameters, see .

 A questionnaire in BMC Digital Workplace with a selection question that should retrieve the Security Group IDs data set from the AWS Console, displays the Group Names data set.
 When an end user selects any security group name value from the list, the value of the group ID is displayed.